guanshi1688/longview-archive/docs/essays/notes/english/Technology-Amplifier/index.md

 ---

+**Series note:**
-This article is part of **Technology as Structural Amplifier** by Evan Vale — a series on AI, automation, data, platforms, finance, state capacity, labor, and the systems that determine whether technology becomes power or pressure.
+This essay is part of *Technology as Structural Amplifier*, a Longview Archive series on why technology does not replace structure, but amplifies the capacities, constraints, and fragilities already present in production systems, institutions, platforms, finance, and states.

+---

+Aster Vale
+Longview Archive｜观势档案
+Technology as Structural Amplifier
+2026.07

+© 2026 Longview Archive.
+Unless otherwise stated, this essay is licensed under CC BY-NC-ND 4.0: attribution required, non-commercial sharing only, no unauthorized modifications, translations, reorganizations, or commercial use.